shivannis/xandr-docs-public/xandr-docs/articles/monetize/data-usage-report.md

 ---
-title : Microsoft Monetize - Data Usage Report description : Learn what is a Data Usage Report and what information it provides. ms.date: 10/28/2023
+title: Microsoft Monetize - Data Usage Report
+description: Learn what is a Data Usage Report and what information it provides. ms.date: 10/28/2023
 ---